 Tuesday night, 6.30 p.m.
-After a hard working day, I walked through the door of the home I have shared with my family for about twelve years.
+After a hard working day, I walked through the door of my home of twelve years.
 On the kitchen table lay an envelope with the logo of my mortgage provider.
-“That’s odd,” I thought, “I never get letters from them.”
+“That’s odd,” I thought.
+“I never get letters from them.”
 When I opened it I realised why I had never had letters from them before.
 I was in arrears with my mortgage – something that has never happened before.

 A Unique Selling Point

 Organisations are finding it increasingly hard to stand out with regard to products, services, or prices.
 Competitors offer the same products or services and even the price is more or less the same.
 The only way organisations can really make a difference is in the customer experience they offer.
 Serving customers well and through the right channels can make you that little bit different.
 For many organisations things go incredibly well from first contact to sale.
 However, as soon as the credit management department pops up, suddenly customer experience counts for nothing.
 It is time to invest in the credit management department as well.

 This department does a lot more than just collections behind the scenes and is directly related to customer satisfaction and the reputation of the company.
 After all, every employee in this department has contact with its debtors, or as I prefer to call them: its customers.
 Indeed, debtors are still customers and as a business, you want to see them leaving looking happy.
 However, these customers have landed at the credit management department because they are struggling with payment problems or arrears.
 It does not seem positive for you as an organisation, but you still want the customers to pay for the products or services you provided.
 However, you also want to keep them satisfied and loyal so that they come back to you in the future.